MaastrichtUniversity/irods-microservices/README.md

 ## Building

 ```
-cd /microservices/
 mkdir build && cd build
-cmake ..              # Generates all the make files
+cmake /microservices  # Generates all the make files
 make                  # Compiles the project based on all the make files
 make install          # Installs the .so files into the microservices plugin directory
 ```